FAQs

 • Dance shoes - smooth soles are best for this style of dancing

-• A towel, plus 20p pieces for the showers.
+• A towel.
 Showers are communal (male/ female), but there's also an accessible shower for those who need more space or want to shower solo.

 • Sleeping bag, mat, pillow (if you're indoor camping)